celiakwan/hyperledger-fabric-softhsm/README.md

             Immutable: false
     ```

     Note: As of now, Hyperledger Fabric does not support HSM integration for TLS.
 The TLS private keys will still be stored in `keystore`.
-The `bccsp` section should remain the default `SW` configuration and this will be handled by `generate-config.sh` as well.
+The `bccsp` section in the generated config files for core peers and orderers will remain the default `SW` configuration.
     ```
     BCCSP:
         Default: SW